kivy/kivy-ios/README.rst

 (This is a work in progress.)

 #.
+Using brew, you can install dependencies: brew install cython autoconf automake libtool
+#.
 Build the whole toolchain with `tools/build_all.sh`
 #.
 Create an Xcode project for your application with `tools/create-xcode-project.sh test /path/to/app`
 #.
 Open your newly created Xcode project